 - require money on account before we carry out any Work;

 - settle any fees owed by you from funds we hold for you on our client account;

-- charge for all expenses incurred by us including CHAPS and/or online identification checks (whether they are included in our fee estimate or not).
+- charge for all disbursements incurred by us (whether they are included in our fee estimate or not).

 - retain your files until you have paid all outstanding fees;

-- charge on an indemnity basis for the costs incurred by us if you fail to pay your invoice by the applicable date;
+- charge for the costs incurred by us in recovering sums due under invoices that have not been paid in full by the applicable date;

 - charge an administration fee of £100 if the matter is referred to our Asset Recovery Department for enforcement.